-From August 1-12, 2019, 51 Tibetan Buddhist nuns are taking various levels of the Geshema exams.
+Starting on August 1, 2019, 50 Tibetan Buddhist nuns began almost two weeks of Geshema exams.
 The Geshema degree is the highest degree in their tradition and was only recently opened up to women.
 Known as the Geshe degree for monks, it is like a Ph.D. in Tibetan Buddhism.
-This year, the exams are being held at Jangchup Choeling Nunnery in south India.
+This year, the exams were held at Jangchup Choeling Nunnery in South India.

 These rigorous exams take four years to complete, with one set held each year.
 The nuns are examined on their 17-year course of study.

 The nuns must take written and oral exams in the form of traditional Tibetan Buddhist debate.
-The debate takes place in front of the examiners and go on for four hours in the morning (8 a.m. to 12 p.m.) and four hours in the afternoon (2 p.m. to 6 p.m.)
+The debate takes place in front of the examiners and lasts for four hours in the morning (8 a.m. to 12 p.m.) and four hours in the afternoon (2 p.m. to 6 p.m.)

-As shown in the video below, examiners supervise the debate, make sure that what is said is relevant to the topic, and intervene as needed.
+As shown in the video below, examiners supervise the debate, making sure that what is said is relevant to the topic, and they intervene as needed.

 The nuns cannot choose their own debate topics.
 Instead, they must draw slips of paper on which three topics from one subject are written.
 Each nun can then choose one topic from the three options and debate on that.
 The nuns are given 15 minutes for each debate.